alirezamika/autoscraper/README.md

 url = 'https://stackoverflow.com/questions/2081586/web-scraping-with-python'

 # We can add one or multiple candidates here.
-# You can also put urls here to retrive urls.
+# You can also put urls here to retrieve urls.
 wanted_list = ["How to call an external command?"]

 scraper = AutoScraper()